mjpclab/jquery-tab/README.md

 Parse and insert another $region's structure to current tab at position `index`.

 `remove(index)`
-Remove a page from `index` and return it's page item.
+Remove a panel from `index` and return it's panel item.